Lawn: Social impacts

 There are differences in the particulars of lawn maintenance and appearance, such as the length of the grass, species (and therefore its color), and mowing.

 Environmental concerns

-Greater amounts of chemical fertilizer and pesticides are used per surface area of lawn than on an equivalent surface of cultivated farmland, and the continued use of these products has been associated with environmental pollution, disturbance in the lawn ecosystem, and increased health risks to the local human and wildlife population.
-It has also been estimated that more herbicides are applied per surface of lawn than are used by most farmers to grow crops.
+On average, greater amounts of chemical fertilizer, herbicide and pesticide are used to maintain a given area of lawn than on an equivalent area of cultivated farmland.
+The use of these products causes environmental pollution, disturbance in the lawn ecosystem, and health risks to humans and wildlife.

 In response to environmental concerns, organic landscaping and organic lawn management systems have been developed and are mandated in some municipalities and properties.
 In the United Kingdom, the environmental group Plantlife has encouraged gardeners to refrain from mowing in the month of May to encourage plant diversity and provide nectar for insects.

 Other concerns, criticisms, and ordinances regarding lawns arise from wider environmental consequences: